ROGER BELVEAL, FUTURIST SCULPTOR

 Digital Everywhere

-Digital experiences can no longer be compartmentalized to an overt encounter with devices or what is known to be software.
+Digital experiences can no longer be compartmentalized to a overt encounters with devices or what is called software.
 Ubiquity has been achieved.
-Talking about computers as a thing separate from the res of the world is almost meaningless.
+Talking about computers and digital realms things separate from the rest of the world is an obsolete concept reflecting a lack of awareness of the present reality.
+It’s all one, albeit kludgy.

 Blockchain in the real world